 2.2 Subject to co-operation from partners and others the Supplier shall submit its final report to The Client within standard service levels of receipt of the Order.

-2.3 In the event that the Supplier is unable to provide the report within standard service levels it shall provide the Client with regular updates on its progress.
+2.3 If the Supplier is unable to provide the report within standard service levels it shall provide the Client with updates on its progress.

 3 Prices and payment

 3.1 In consideration of the Supplier providing the Services, The Client agrees to pay the Prices as set out in the Fees section of the contract.
+As vetting services vary prices will be charged based on The Client’s submitted vetting type per application.
 Prices are normally exclusive of value added tax and all other applicable taxes, duties and levies which will be charged and invoiced to The Client in addition to the Prices.

-3.2 Payment of the agreed price in advance or within 30 days of the date of the Supplier’s invoice if a contract is in place.
+3.2 Payment of the agreed services will be normally in advance or within 30 days credit terms of the date of the Supplier’s invoice if a signed contract is in place.
 The Supplier reserves the right to withdraw credit terms by giving written notice.